istaari/Leetcode/notes/Leetcode_Notes.md

 ## Sliding Widow

-The sliding window technique is a powerful method for solving problems involving subarrays or substrings.
-It optimizes solutions that would otherwise be O(N²) down to an efficient O(N) by avoiding re-computation.

 ### **Pattern 1: Fixed-Size Sliding Window**

-This is the simplest pattern, used when the problem specifies a fixed window size `k`.
-The goal is to find a property (like the max/min sum, average, etc.) of all windows of that size.

-**Explanation:**
-You first create an initial window of size `k`.
-Then, you slide the window one element at a time to the right.
-In each step, you efficiently update your calculation by **adding the new element** that enters the window and **subtracting the leftmost element** that leaves it.
-This O(1) update is the key to its efficiency.

-**Examples:**
-* **Maximum Sum Subarray of Size K:** The canonical example.
-Find the sum of the first `k` elements.
-Then, slide the window, at each step adding the new element and subtracting the one that fell off, updating the max sum.
-* [Permutation in String](https://leetcode.com/problems/permutation-in-string/): This is conceptually a fixed-window problem.
-You are looking for a window in `s2` of size `s1.length()` that is a permutation of `s1`.
-You maintain a character count map and slide the window, updating the counts until you find a match.
-* [Maximum Points From Cards](https://leetcode.com/problems/maximum-points-you-can-obtain-from-cards/): A clever twist on the pattern.
-Taking `k` cards from the ends is the same as leaving a contiguous block of `n-k` cards in the middle.
-The problem becomes: "Find the minimum sum subarray of fixed size `n-k`."
-The answer is `total_sum - min_subarray_sum`.

 ### **Pattern 2: Variable-Size Sliding Window (Two Pointers)**

-This is the most common pattern, used to find the **longest or shortest** subarray/substring that satisfies a given condition.

-**Explanation:**
-You use two pointers, `left` and `right`, to define the current window.
-1.  **Expand:** The `right` pointer always moves forward, expanding the window and adding new elements.
-2.  **Shrink:** When the window no longer satisfies the condition, the `left` pointer moves forward, shrinking the window from the left until the condition is met again.
-3.  **Update:** The answer (max/min length) is updated after each valid expansion.

-**Examples:**
-* [Longest Repeating Character Replacement](https://leetcode.com/problems/longest-repeating-character-replacement/): **Condition:** `window_length - count_of_most_frequent_char <= k`.
-Expand the window with `right`.
-If the condition is violated, shrink with `left`.
-* [Minimum Window Substring](https://leetcode.com/problems/minimum-window-substring/): **Condition:** The window must contain all characters from string `t`.
-Expand with `right` until the condition is met.
-Then, shrink with `left` as much as possible while keeping the condition valid, updating the minimum length at each step.
-* [Longest Subarray with at most K Frequency](https://leetcode.com/problems/length-of-longest-subarray-with-at-most-k-frequency/): **Condition:** The frequency of every element in the window must be `<= k`.
-Expand with `right`.
-If the frequency of the newly added element exceeds `k`, shrink with `left` until its frequency is back to `k`.

 ### **Pattern 3: Counting Subarrays with the "At Most K" Trick**

-This is a specific but powerful pattern for problems that ask for the **number of subarrays** that satisfy a condition with **exactly `k`** of something (e.g., odd numbers, distinct characters).

-**Explanation:**
-Counting subarrays with *exactly* `k` is difficult.
-However, counting subarrays with *at most* `k` is much easier and can be solved with a standard variable-size window.
-The magic formula is:
-`count(exactly k) = count(at most k) - count(at most k - 1)`
-You write a helper function to solve the "at most k" version and call it twice.

-**Examples:**
-* [Subarrays with K Different Integers](https://leetcode.com/problems/subarrays-with-k-different-integers/): The canonical example of this pattern.
-You implement a helper `countAtMostKDistinct(nums, k)` and return `helper(nums, k) - helper(nums, k - 1)`.
-* [Count Number of Nice Subarrays](https://leetcode.com/problems/count-number-of-nice-subarrays/): Same logic.
-The "something" to count is the number of odd integers in the subarray.
-* [Number of Substrings Containing All Three Characters](https://leetcode.com/problems/number-of-substrings-containing-all-three-characters/): This can be solved with a variation.
-Once the window `[left...right]` is valid (contains 'a', 'b', and 'c'), you know that this window, plus any window that extends further to the right (e.g., `[left...right+1]`, `[left...n-1]`), is also valid.
-The number of such windows is `n - right`.
-You add this to the total and then shrink from the left.

 ### **Pattern 4: Sliding Window with an Auxiliary Data Structure**

-This pattern applies when simple variables or a hash map are not enough to track the window's property efficiently.
-A specialized data structure is used to maintain the property in O(1) or O(log N) time as the window slides.

-**Explanation:**
-The core sliding window logic remains, but checking and maintaining the window's state requires a more complex tool.
-The most common is a **monotonic deque** (a double-ended queue that is always sorted).

-**Examples:**
-* [Sliding Window Maximum](https://leetcode.com/problems/sliding-window-maximum/): The canonical example.
-A monotonic decreasing deque is used to store indices of elements in the window.
-The front of the deque always holds the index of the maximum element.
-    1.  **Slide:** Before adding a new element's index, remove any indices from the back of the deque that correspond to smaller elements.
-    2.  **Maintain:** Remove the index from the front if it falls out of the current window's bounds.
-    3.  **Query:** The maximum element is always at `nums[deque.peekFirst()]`.
-* **Sliding Window Median (Hard):** This requires two heaps or a balanced binary search tree to keep track of the median of the elements within the window as it slides.

 ---